yournightmare01/Animated_Glowing_Circle/README.md

-One of my first projects, it may not be perfect but for me it is a huge step forward :)c
+One of my first projects, it may not be perfect but for me it is a huge step forward :)